World Economic Forum: Annual meeting in Davos

 As many as 500 journalists from online, print, radio, and television take part, with access to all sessions in the official program, some of which are also webcast.
 Not all the journalists are given access to all areas, however.
 This is reserved for white badge holders.
 "Davos runs an almost caste-like system of badges", according to BBC journalist Anthony Reuben.
 "A white badge means you're one of the delegates – you might be the chief executive of a company or the leader of a country (although that would also get you a little holographic sticker to add to your badge), or a senior journalist.
 An orange badge means you're just a run-of-the-mill working journalist."
+Since 2024 the WEF launched a new badge system where Accredited Badges are issued.
+These badges have access to the Ice Village, which is a smaller version of the official Congress Hall.
 All plenary debates from the annual meeting also are available on YouTube while photographs are available on Flickr.